khirawdhi/zero-to-hero-threat-model/README.md

 A practical security architecture playbook for threat modeling **cloud, AI, distributed systems, and modern software supply chains**.

+--

+## Philosophy

+This playbook treats threat modeling as an architectural discipline, not a checklist.

+### Core Principles

+- **Patterns before platforms**
+  Focus on system design patterns first, then map to cloud providers.

+- **Trust boundaries define risk**
+  Security failures occur where trust changes.

+- **Threat modeling is continuous**
+  Not a one-time exercise, but part of system design and evolution.

+- **STRIDE is applied per data flow**
+  Not per component, but where data crosses boundaries.

+- **Controls must be testable**
+  If a control cannot be validated, it is not effective.

+- **Assumptions must be explicit**
+  Hidden assumptions lead to incorrect threat models.

+This approach enables consistent, scalable threat modeling across cloud, AI, and distributed systems.

 ## Table of Contents

 - [Threat Modeling Coverage Map](#threat-modeling-coverage-map)